CulverT01/tchomepage/content/about/index.md

     </p>

 ## Picture
-{% image "./profile photo.JPG", "A headshot of Toby Culverwell, author of this website" %}
+{% image "./profile photo 25 percent.jpg", "A headshot of Toby Culverwell, author of this website" %}